 Overview

-In 2018, the National Cyber Security Center (NCSC) published an update to the 2013 “National Cyber Security Strategy.”
-Both documents outline the government’s long-term view on cybersecurity and set out concrete actions to combat cyber threats.
+In 2023, the National Cyber Security Center (NCSC) published the “National Cyber Security Strategy 2022-2028.”
+This document outlines the government’s long-term view on cybersecurity and sets out concrete actions to combat cyber threats.
 The full reports (in English) can be accessed on the NCSC website.

 Opportunities